My oldest daughter is an anxious child. When she’s nervous or worried, she says her tummy hurts.

 Her head popped up, and she flashed me a smile.
 Then she ran back upstairs to her room to play.

-- Download the first day of school poem.
+- Get your first day of school note from mom or dad.
 You’ll get the printable, plus join my weekly newsletter!
-Just click here to download and subscribe.
+Just click here to get it and subscribe.

 - Print.
 Any paper will do the trick, but card stock would be ideal.

-- Wrap the poem and bracelets, and you’re DONE.
+- Wrap the first day of school note and bracelets or necklaces, and you’re DONE.